What you need to know today about the virus outbreak

-The death toll from the global coronavirus pandemic has surpassed 11,000 people worldwide and sickened more than 286,000.
+The death toll from the global coronavirus pandemic has surpassed 13,000 people worldwide and sickened more than 292,000.
 Traditional tourist magnets like London are eerily quiet.
-Elections in the U.S. are being pushed back.
+Presidential nominating contests in the U.S. are being pushed back, and a $1 trillion-plus U.S. economic rescue package is being negotiated.
 Organizers of the Tokyo Olympics are facing resistance from athletes who want the games postponed.
-The African nation of Angola has announced its first coronavirus case, bringing to at least 40 the number of countries on that continent to report an infection.
+Angola has announced its first coronavirus case, bringing to at least 40 the number of African countries to report an infection.
+New York state now has more than 10,000 cases and is scrambling for medical equipment and hospital beds.
+Spain now has the third-highest number of infections worldwide.
+The first two cases of the coronavirus in the Gaza Strip have been discovered.

 WHAT'S HAPPENING TODAY:

+— Negotiators from Congress and the White House were holding talks on crafting a $1 trillion-plus economic rescue package.
+The sweeping aid package of paychecks for suddenly jobless Americans, money for hospitals and aid to industry is all but certain to swell far beyond the initial $1 trillion price tag.
+Combined with other actions by the Federal Reserve, it could pump $2 trillion into the economy, officials say.

 — The Tokyo Olympics have reached a critical phase.
 Japanese organizers and IOC President Thomas Bach say the games will open July 24 at the $1.4 billion national stadium in Tokyo.
-But athletes are complaining: They can't train; qualifying events have been canceled; the chaos is sure to favor some over others.
+But athletes are complaining: They can't train, qualifying events have been canceled and the chaos is sure to favor some over others.
 Giant questions remain about bringing 11,000 athletes from 200 countries together in four months.
 Bach has said repeatedly it's too early to announce a final decision.

 — Africa's cases of the coronavirus rose above 1,000 on Saturday.
 Angola announced its first cases, meaning at least 40 of Africa's 54 countries are now affected.
-Congo reported its first death; Burkina Faso reported two new ones — that country now has the most virus deaths of any country in sub-Saharan Africa.
+Congo reported its first death and Burkina Faso reported two new ones — that country now has the most virus deaths of any country in sub-Saharan Africa.
 The West African nation also has one of the highest caseloads on the continent with 64.
 Somalia said it's lifting its ban on international flights for two days so stranded citizens can come home.
 Angola closed its air, land and sea borders this week.
 Botswana has suspended international travel by all government employees.

 — In London, tourist sites were eerily empty a day after the government ordered the closure of all bars, restaurants, movie theaters and other places where people congregate.
 Pigeons outnumbered people in the usually bustling Trafalgar Square and Leicester Square.
 There were long lines outside some supermarkets.
 Prime Minister Boris Johnson is meeting with supermarket executives over the weekend about how to keep the shelves filled.